Contact a CRNS consultant or RA via e-mail by clicking on one of the names below.

-Oliwier Dziadkowiec, PhD, Director of the Center for Nursing Research
+Oliwier Dziadkowiec, PhD, Director of the Center for Research and Nursing Scholarship

 Sarah Schmiege, PhD, College of Nursing Statistician